BioSchemas/bioschemas.github.io/pages/_tutorials/dde/review_a_specification_pull_request.md

 ---
 title: Review a pull request on a Bioschemas Specification
-nextTutorial:
+previousTutorial:
-  link: ./new_profile
+  link: ./new_type
-  title: Create a New Profile
+  title: Create New Type

 bioschemas:
   "@context": https://schema.org/